opendp/opendp/docs/source/developer/contributing.rst

 Requirements
 ============

 OpenDP development takes place on GitHub.
-In order to contribute, you'll need a
+In order to contribute, you'll need a GitHub account.

 Submitting Pull Requests
 ========================